zx80/flask-simple-auth/README.md

 The application code below performs authentication, authorization and parameter checks triggered by the extended `route` decorator.
-There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed elsewhere, not explicitely in the application code.
+There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed in the configuration, not explicitely in the application code.
+The authorization rule is declared explicitely on each function with the `authorize` parameter.
-Path and HTTP or JSON parameters are type checked and converted automatically.
+Path and HTTP/JSON parameters are type checked and converted automatically.
-Basically, you just have to implement a Python function and most of the crust is managed by Flask and FlaskSimpleAuth.
+Basically, you just have to implement a type-annotated Python function and most of the crust is managed by Flask and FlaskSimpleAuth.

 ```Python
 from FlaskSimpleAuth import Flask